Stergios9/Sentiment/README.md

 # Sentiment Application

-The **Sentiment Application** is a psychological support platform that analyzes user descriptions and thoughts and provides emotional sentiment feedback.
+The 'Sentiment' application is an online psychological support application for citizens.
+It provides a medical assessment, relaxation methods, and approaches to managing potential illness, and refers users to a mental health specialist located in the patient's area.
 The application uses **Spring Boot** and **JPA** for its backend, while the data is stored in an in-memory **H2 Database**.

 ## Features